sachishs-15/Mixup-VFL/README.md

 # Mixup-VFL: Leveraging Unaligned Data for Enhanced Vertical Federated Learning

-This repository contains the implementation of Mixup-VFL, a framework that exploits all available data through innovative label-mixing strategies in Vertical Federated Learning (VFL) settings.
-The framework is designed to work effectively even when data is only partially aligned across participating entities, eliminating the need for entity alignment protocols like Private Set Intersection (PSI).
+Vertical Federated Learning (VFL) enables privacy-preserving machine learning across distributed data sources but faces a critical challenge when entities are only partially aligned across participants.
+Traditional approaches rely on Private Set Intersection (PSI) to identify common entities, requiring computational overhead and focusing primarily on the aligned portion of data.

-## Overview
+We propose Mixup-VFL, a framework that exploits all available data through innovative label-mixing strategies, eliminating the need for entity alignment protocols like PSI.
+We evaluate various mixing approaches for regression tasks and explore their applicability to object detection by reframing it as a regression problem within the VFL paradigm.

-Vertical Federated Learning enables privacy-preserving machine learning across distributed data sources but faces challenges when entities are only partially aligned across participants.
-Traditional approaches rely on identifying common entities, requiring computational overhead and focusing primarily on the aligned portion of data.
+Extensive experiments across multiple datasets demonstrate that Mixup-VFL consistently outperforms entity-aligned-only approaches, with particularly substantial gains in scenarios with minimal data overlap.
+For regression tasks with only 20% aligned data, our mixup strategies achieved RMSE reductions up to 72% compared to baseline methods.
+Similarly, our object detection implementation on COCO and PASCAL VOC datasets showed consistent improvements in test loss metrics when incorporating unaligned data.

-Mixup-VFL tackles this problem by utilizing innovative label-mixing strategies to leverage all available data, including unaligned portions.
-This approach significantly improves model performance, especially in scenarios with minimal data overlap.
+Our approach offers a practical solution for real-world VFL deployments where data alignment is limited but valuable information exists across all available data.

 ## Key Features